Hikmahx/techsticks/README.md

 {
   title: "",            // Title of the resource
   link: "",             // URL to the resource
-  description: "",      // Brief description of what the resource offers (string)
+  description: "",      // Brief description of what the resource offers
   imageUrl: "",         // A main image from the website (optional)
   dateAdded: "",        // Date when the resource was added (date string)
-  level: "",            // Difficulty level: 'any', 'beginner', 'intermediate', 'advanced'
+  level: "",            // Difficulty level ('any', 'beginner', 'intermediate', 'advanced')
-  subsection: [],       // Subsection: Specific to each file (max 2)
+  subsection: "",       // Subsection: Specific to each file (check file for available subsections)
   tags: [],             // Additional tags for categorization (optional, max 5) }
 ```